Diffusive buckling fronts in lattice-based metamaterials: Continuum model

 \textbf{Diffusive buckling front propagation} The above analysis indicates that diffusive fronts will propagate within 2D planes of the 3D lattice structure.
+Especially if the coupling between the different layers is strong (weak) the dynamics within the plane parallel to the compression axis become identical (isolated).
 To track this propagation we therefore can use a representative 2D lattice system and, for comparison with the continuum model, scale up the number of nodes to increase resolution.
 This is shown in Fig.\,\ref{fig:5}\textit{A}-\textit{B} for a square lattice with 15x15 nodes (see \textit{Materials and Methods}).
-We confine the 2D lattice between two acrylic plates spaced $\SI{6}{\mm}$ apart to ensure $\phi = 0$ (see sketch in Fig.\,\ref{fig:5}\textit{A}) and compress the structure, given a target strain and a fixed crosshead speed of $v = \SI{0.5}{\mm \per s}$.
+We confine the 2D lattice between two acrylic plates spaced $\SI{6}{\mm}$ apart to ensure $\phi = 0$ (see sketch in Fig.\,\ref{fig:5}\textit{A}) - hence biasing the buckling plance selection - and compress the structure, given a target strain and a fixed crosshead speed of $v = \SI{0.5}{\mm \per s}$.
 A corresponding sequence of images is shown in Fig.\,\ref{fig:5}\textit{A}.
 Similar to the three-dimensional cubic lattices, we observe counter-rotation of the nodes, where - due to the confinement - buckling is consistently initiated at the upper edges of the lattice (see \textit{Materials and Methods}).
 For better indication we have overlayed the experimental footage with the determined local node rotation in Fig.\,\ref{fig:5}\textit{B}, highlighting counter-rotation, as well as the formation of a buckling front propagating first inwards and then downwards (see Suppl.\,Movie\,3).
 The bottom series of snapshots shows the results after evaluating Eq.\,\ref{eq:3DReactionDiffusion}\,\&\,\ref{eq:3DReactionDiffusion_SourceTerms_strain}, assuming fixed top and bottom boundaries, and with $\phi = D_y = 0$, as well as initial conditions similar to those in the experiments (see squares in Fig.\,\ref{fig:5}\textit{C}), showing qualitative agreement.